Indiana Klan

-The Indiana Klan rose to prominence beginning in the early 1920s after World War I, when white Protestants felt threatened by social and political issues, including changes caused by decades of heavy immigration from southern and eastern Europe.
-By 1922 the state had the largest organization nationally, and its membership continued to increase dramatically under the leadership of D.C.
-Stephenson.
-It averaged 2,000 new members per week from July 1922 to July 1923, when he was appointed as the Grand Dragon of Indiana.
-He led the Indiana Klan and other chapters he supervised to break away from the national organization in late 1923.
+The Indiana Klan rose to prominence as the largest organization in Indiana very rapidly in the early 1920s.
+When white Protestants felt threatened by social and political issues, including changes caused by decades of immigration from southern and eastern Europe.
+By 1922 Indiana had the largest Klan organization of any U.S. state, and its membership continued to increase dramatically under the leadership of D. C. Stephenson.
+It averaged 2,000 new members per week from July 1922 to July 1923, the month when Stephenson was appointed Grand Dragon of Indiana.
+He led the Indiana Klan, and other KKK chapters he supervised, to break away from the national organization in late 1923.